mdops-org/mdops-cli/README.md

 A simple tool to manage dependeny version management and task running for your projects.

+## :construction: Project Under Construction :construction:

+This project is currently under active development.
+Before the first major release some functionalities might be incomplete, and some features may not work as expected.

+## Project Status

+- The project is in its early stages. however some of the core features are already working as expected.
+- I'm experimenting with some functionalities, so expect changes and possible breaking updates.
+- Documentation and examples may be lacking or subject to frequent updates.

 <!-- ## Demo -->

 <!-- [TODO placeholder for youtube demo] -->